RTEMS/rtems-docs/c-user/config/classic-api.rst

 CONFIGURE_MAXIMUM_PORTS
 -----------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_MAXIMUM_PORTS``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is an integer define.

-DEFAULT VALUE:
+.. rubric:: DEFAULT VALUE:

 The default value is 0.

-VALUE CONSTRAINTS:
-    The value of this configuration option shall satisfy all of the following
-    constraints:

-    * It shall be greater than or equal to zero.

-    * It shall be less than or equal to 65535.

-    * It shall be less than or equal to a BSP-specific and application-specific value which depends on the size of the memory available to the application.

-    * It may be defined through :c:func:`rtems_resource_unlimited` the enable unlimited objects for the object class, if the value passed to :c:func:`rtems_resource_unlimited` satisfies all other constraints of the configuration option.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 The value of this configuration option defines the maximum number of Classic API Ports that can be concurrently active.

-NOTES:
+.. rubric:: NOTES:

 This object class can be configured in unlimited allocation mode, see :ref:`ConfigUnlimitedObjects`.

+.. rubric:: CONSTRAINTS:

+The following constraints apply to this configuration option:

+* The value of the configuration option shall be greater than or equal to zero.

+* The value of the configuration option shall be less than or equal to 65535.

+* The value of the configuration option shall be less than or equal to a BSP-specific and application-specific value which depends on the size of the memory available to the application.

+* The value of the configuration option may be defined through :c:func:`rtems_resource_unlimited` the enable unlimited objects for the object class, if the value passed to :c:func:`rtems_resource_unlimited` satisfies all other constraints of the configuration option.

 ..
 Generated from spec:/acfg/if/max-regions

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_MAXIMUM_REGIONS